 Photography has become a major part of our lives, especially with so many gadgets that help us click awe-striking pictures.
 Previously, only a handful of people with really good quality professional cameras were the only ones who could get high resolution pictures.
 Now the situation has taken a turn & anybody with a smartphone is more than enough to click gorgeous snapshots.
-With the immense popularity of social media platforms like Instagram, Facebook, Twitter, etc. have further accelerated the fad for aesthetic photography to be uploaded to these platforms & garner praise.
+With the immense popularity of social media platforms like Instagram, Facebook, Twitter, etc. have further accelerated the fad for indoor photography to be uploaded to these platforms & garner praise.

 There is an influx of photographs that are aesthetically pleasing & satisfying that we come across every day.
 They can be seen on social media platforms, blog posts and more while browsing the internet.
 So naturally even we are tempted to have an aesthetically appealing social media feed or a bunch of heartfelt pictures to remember these good times.
 Almost everyone has smart phones with decent cameras, but you also need to have a good eye for aesthetics.
 Amidst the ongoing pandemic, we are confined to our homes & this experience has filled us up with new ideas to make the most of the things inside the home for some great photographs.